AlexerCrafter/Elaxer-Docs/README.md

 - [Privacy Policy](./docs/privacy-policy.md)

 ## 🔍 About
-AlexerProtect is a Discord bot designed to [describe the purpose of your bot, e.g., "protect servers from spam and manage moderation tasks"].
+** Alexerprotect ** is a Discord bot designed to ensure protection and fun on the servers.

 ## 🚀 How to Use
 - If you are an administrator using AlexerProtect in your server, you agree to these documents.